bartswierz/employee-records/README.md

 - React.js: JavaScript library for building the user interface components.
 - Node.js: JavaScript runtime for executing server-side code.
 - Material UI: Material-UI is a popular React UI library that provides pre-built components following the Material Design guidelines.
 With its rich set of components and seamless integration with React, Material-UI is a powerful tool for creating beautiful and responsive user interfaces in MERN stack applications.
+- SCSS: SCSS (Sass) is a popular CSS preprocessor that extends the capabilities of traditional CSS.
+It helps write cleaner and more organized CSS code, resulting in improved development workflows and easier maintenance of stylesheets.

 ## Getting Started